Spin (aerodynamics): Entry and recovery

-Center of gravity
+Centre of gravity

-The characteristics of an airplane with respect to spinning are significantly influenced by the position of the center of gravity.
-In general terms, the further forward the center of gravity the less readily the airplane will spin, and the more readily it can recover from a spin.
-Conversely, the further aft the center of gravity the more readily the airplane will spin, and the less readily it can recover from a spin.
-In any airplane, the forward and aft limits on center of gravity are carefully defined.
+The characteristics of an airplane with respect to spinning are significantly influenced by the position of the centre of gravity.
+In general terms, the further forward the centre of gravity the less readily the airplane will spin, and the more readily it can recover from a spin.
+Conversely, the further aft the centre of gravity the more readily the airplane will spin, and the less readily it can recover from a spin.
+In any airplane, the forward and aft limits on centre of gravity are carefully defined.
 In some airplanes that are approved for intentional spinning, the aft limit at which spins may be attempted is not as far aft as the aft limit for general flying.

-Intentional spinning should not be attempted casually, and the most important pre-flight precaution is to determine that the airplane's center of gravity is within the range approved for intentional spinning.
+Intentional spinning should not be attempted casually, and the most important pre-flight precaution is to determine that the airplane's centre of gravity is within the range approved for intentional spinning.
 For this reason, pilots should first determine what tendency the airplane has before it stalls.
 If the tendency is to pitch down (nose-heavy) when it stalls, then the aircraft is likely to recover on its own.
 However, if the tendency is to pitch up (tail-heavy) when it stalls, the aircraft will likely transition into a flat spin where stall recovery would be delayed, or it may not be recoverable at all.

 Before practicing spins, one recommended method is to determine the aircraft's stall tendency by doing a pitch test.
 To do this, slowly reduce power to idle and see which way the nose pitches.
 If it pitches down, then the aircraft is stall recoverable.
 If the nose pitches up, then the stall would be difficult to recover or altogether unrecoverable.
 The pitch test should be done just prior to performing a spin maneuver.